Can Aztekin

 • PhD at University of Cambridge, Gurdon Institute, Cambridge, UK, 2021

-• Independent group leader/ELISIR Scholar, EPFL School of Life Sciences, Lausanne, Switzerland, 2021-current
+• Independent group leader/ELISIR Scholar, EPFL School of Life Sciences, Lausanne, Switzerland, 2021 - 2025

-• Max Planck Research Group Leader at the FML (starting February 2025)
+• Max Planck Research Group Leader at the FML February 2025 - current

 Research Interest